khoitnm/practice-spring-jpa/README.md

 # I. Introduction
-You can import those modules independently or you can import all of them by importing the parent project.
+You can import those modules into your IDE (such as IntelliJ, Eclipse) independently or you can import all of them by importing the parent project.

 Please view the README in each sub-module to understand more.

 # II.
 Build projects